Cornell-MAE-UG/fa25-portfolio-castiel-li/_projects/engrd-2210-analysis.md

 image: /assets/images/engrd-2210-analysis/photo.png
 ---

 For ENGRD 2210, I was assigned to select a real-world instance of a device or system that has been covered in the course, to explain how it works in detail, and to discuss how its performance would change under a change in design or operating conditions.
-I selected the **Speedway Chevy SBC/BBC Universal Aluminum Radiator**.
+I selected the Speedway Chevy SBC/BBC Universal Aluminum Radiator.

 ---